Everton 2018/19 Third Jersey Unveiled

 Everton has unveiled its third jersey for the 2018/19 season from Umbro.
 The Toffees will debut the new strip in Premier League play this weekend at Bournemouth.
 A bespoke design similar to older Umbro jerseys features an iconic symbol of the club.

 Everton’s third jersey is white with a dazzling abstract graphic in peacoat blue.
-The fan-made design is a unique take of Prince Rupert’s Tower, the symbol that appears on Everton’s crest.
+The fan-made design is a unique take on Prince Rupert’s Tower, the symbol that appears on Everton’s crest.

 The jersey also has navy blue accents, seen on the collar, sleeve cuffs with the Umbro diamond pattern, and across the front.
 The crest has a white and navy monochrome outline version at the left breast.